Pagasis/Street-Fighters/README.md

 - Windows Forms user interface
 - Animation and images inspired by the original Street Fighters game

+## Copyright Notice
+All animation and images used in this project are copyrighted by the original creators of Street Fighters.

+## License
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ### Sample Images
 <details>
 <summary>Click Here</summary>